mrkjse/sentiment_analysis_model/README.md

 #### GET stats

 This relates to monitoring the latency of the service.
+There logs related to the API service is available on `out/api_logs`.
+The `api_requests.json` logs all the requests received by the API, while the `basic_stats.json` updates the statistics related to the latency and the responses returned by the service.

-It returns the following information:
+When requested, it returns the following information (from `basic_stats.json`):

 - `last_updated`: the last time the API received a request
 - `total_requests`: the total number of requests received (since the server has been running)